BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 A reproduction procedure describes the steps needed to show the failure.
 Trying to reproduce, gives you more clues/constraints.
 Write down (better yet automate) a procedure how to reproduce the failure.
-The procedure should be fool-proof, you should absolutly no room for ambiguity.
+The procedure should be fool-proof, you should absolutely no room for ambiguity.
 And what is better suited for any fool than running a simple script?

 * What steps do I have to do to reproduce the failure?

 Reproducing the failure in our example is easy, just run the script!

-If we think about the visualisation programs we are asserting our assumptions about the steps to go from the first state to the final state.
+If we think about the visualization programs we are asserting our assumptions about the steps to go from the first state to the final state.
 In the _Given_, _When_, _then_ idiom this would represent the _When_, since we already know the _Given_ and _Then_ from our previous steps.

 ![Reproduce the failure](/images/structured-debugging/reproduce-the-failure.png)

-We can now formaulte it more formally with the information we have up untill now:
+We can now formulate it more formally with the information we have up until now:

 > __Given__ the numbers `3`,`5` and `1`, __when__ calling `print(find_max())`, __then__ `3` is printed, __but expected__ `5` to be printed.

 ### Start keeping notes
 > This part seems to be the hardest part for developers.
-> Typically a debugging session start out with small checks and as time goes by you keep tumbling down the rabbithole.
+> Typically a debugging session start out with small checks and as time goes by you keep tumbling down the rabbit hole.
 > After a while you realize you are 2 days further in time, have tried a lot of things, but the failure is still there.

 After checking the obvious (<10 min), keep notes during all steps!